alekthegenius/WorkplaceLM/SECURITY.md

 ## Supported Versions

-When we rlease our first milestone Version 1.0, this will be updated
+When we release our first milestone Version 1.0, this will be updated

 | Version | Supported          |
 | ------- | ------------------ |